kolyasav00/PetProject/README.md

 ### If you dont have Visual Studio
 1. Download rep project.
 2. Open file in folder project ...\PetProject\PetProject\bin\Debug\net6.0\PetProject.exe
-3. In borwser open page: https://localhost:7262/swagger/index.html
+3. In browser open page: https://localhost:7262/swagger/index.html
 ____
 ## How to Use the Project
-Project have 4 fields: "TableEmployees", "TabelProjects", "TableTasksa" and "Schemas".
+Project have 4 fields: "TableEmployees", "TabelProjects", "TableTasks" and "Schemas".

 ### Field TableEmployees have lines:
 1. Get - find all tasks in table.